 LRLGD represents the average long-term LGD corresponding to an acyclical scenario that is independent of the time of estimation.
 This scenario should be applied when calculating expected losses.
 DLGD represents the LGD at the worst time of the economic cycle, so it should be used to calculate economic capital, because the aim of EC is to cover possible losses incurred over and above those expected.

 All estimates of loss given default (LGD, LRLGD and DLGD) are performed for each portfolio, taking into account all the factors mentioned above.
-However, no LRLGD or DLGD estimates are made in portfolios in which the loss given default is not significantly sensitive to the cycle, as they are recovery processes that cover extended periods of time.
-Therefore, the isolated situations of the economic cycle are mitigated.
+However, no LRLGD or DLGD estimates are made in portfolios in which the loss given default is not significantly sensitive to the cycle, as recovery processes cover extended periods of time in which the isolated situations of the economic cycle are mitigated.

 In addition to being a basic input for quantifying expected losses and capital, LGD estimates have other uses for internal management.
-For example, LGD is an essential factor for price discrimination, in the same way that it can determine the approximate value of a default portfolio in the event of wanting to outsource its recovery or defining which potential recovery actions have the highest priority.
+For example, LGD is an essential factor for appropriate price discrimination.
+Similarly, it can be useful for determining the approximate value of a non-performing portfolio in the hypothetical event of outsourcing its recovery, or prioritizing potential recovery actions.